 Recent State government actions

 Permanent roadblocks have been installed at the entrances to the former townsite and Wittenoom Gorge, as the area is not safe to visit.

 Wittenoom Steering Committee

-The Wittenoom Steering Committee is made up of senior representatives appointed by each of the following government agencies:
+The Wittenoom Steering Committee has been convened to lead a coordinated government approach to manage the WAMA.
+The Wittenoom Steering Committee is made up of senior representatives appointed by the relevant government agencies, and the Traditional Owners.

 Alternative destinations to visit in the Pilbara

 There are many beautiful destinations in the Pilbara to visit including:

 Karijini National Park is one of Western Australia's largest national parks and arguably one of the most spectacular.
 Unbeatable for adventure, the park is famous for its sheer gorges, waterfalls, and cool swimming holes.